How to Survive a Writing Workshop

 3. Look for logical mistakes

 Did someone notice your protagonist’s eye color changed between page 2 and 5?
 Have you misjudged the passage of time between scenes?
 In a recent workshop, a fellow writer described her protagonist planting mushrooms.
 Mushrooms can’t be planted, exactly — they sprout from incubated mycelium.
-Pay attention when readers catch little details like that.
+Pay attention to those annoying readers who catch little details like that.

 4. Think about which bullet points ring true for you

-You’ll remember how you struggled to describe old Mrs. Willoby’s pond, or that your ending felt a little too flat.
-If a reader points these out, take note.
-These items will help you recognize when your instincts are correct.
+Oftentimes when you’re reviewing your feedback, people will point out things you were already insecure about.
+You’ll know you struggled to describe old Mrs. Willoughby’s pond, or that your ending felt a little too flat, or that the dialogue seemed a little off on page 3, and someone will inevitably wave these things in front of your face.
+If a reader pokes at these wounds, take note.
+This will help you recognize when your natural writerly instincts are correct.

 5. Also consider what doesn’t ring true

 The feedback you receive will likely contain a lot of personal preference and opinion.
 That’s fine and worth considering, but should hold less weight than more concrete advice about plot and mechanics.
 If you write a horror story and someone tells you to omit the squirm-inducing scene with the bloody worms because they don’t like horror, you should probably chalk that up to mere personal taste.